fbaldhagen/SudokuApp/README.md

 - Check the correctness of a filled-in Sudoku puzzle
 - User-friendly interface for easy interaction

- Build and run the application by pressing `F5` or by clicking the "Start" button in Visual Studio.

 ## Usage

 The application provides a simple interface for users to interact with Sudoku puzzles.
 You can either input your own Sudoku puzzle or generate a new one.